 Avista Energy holds a significant portion of cash and cash equivalents reflected on the Consolidated Balance Sheets.
 Covenants in Avista Energy's credit agreement, certain counterparty agreements and current market liquidity conditions result in Avista Energy maintaining certain levels of cash and therefore effectively limiting the amount of cash dividends that are available for distribution to Avista Capital and ultimately to Avista Corp.
-In March 2005, Avista Energy paid \$10.0 million in dividends to Avista Capital.
+During the nine months ended September 30, 2005, Avista Energy paid \$15.1 million in dividends to Avista Capital.